 If an employer learns about an employee becoming ill with coronavirus, it might need to tell the employee’s colleagues due to an obligation to ensure the health and safety of the employees but that does not mean that the name of the affected employee or any other unnecessary information should be disclosed.
 If we don’t meet our usual standard or response to information right requests, will the ICO take regulatory action against us?
 As the organisations are diverting their resources to help immediate challenges in connection with the Covid-19 pandemic, it may take longer to process any subject access requests (SAR) or Freedom of Information requests in case of a public body.
 The ICO understands that resources may be diverted away from the usual compliance and governance work and organisations will not be penalised where they need to prioritise other areas.
 Statutory timescales, for example for dealing with subject access requests (SAR), cannot be extended but the ICO recognises that there may be understandable delays when making information rights requests during the pandemic.

-Can I share information with authorities about specific individuals?If it is necessary for your organisation to share information with authorities about specific individuals the data protection law won’t stop you from doing so.
+If it is necessary for your organisation to share information with authorities about specific individuals the data protection law won’t stop you from doing so.

 With more homeworking think about having security measures in place that you would normally have for homeworking.
 Data controllers might need to share information quickly or adapt the way they work.
 Data protection rules will not stop you doing that.
 Data protection compliance is about being proportionate – if an action feels excessive from the public’s point of view, then it probably is.